Alfresco/docs-alfresco/content-services/community/install/containers/docker-compose.md

 ## Troubleshooting

-1. If you have issues running ```docker-compose up``` after deleting a previous Docker Compose cluster, try replacing step 4 in the initial Docker Compose instructions with:
+1. If you have issues running `docker-compose up` after deleting a previous Docker Compose cluster, try replacing step 2 in the initial Docker Compose instructions with:

     ```bash
     docker-compose down && docker-compose build --no-cache && docker-compose up
     ```

-    > **Note:** Make sure that the `docker-compose up` part of the command uses the format you chose in step 4.
+    > **Note:** Make sure that the `docker-compose up` part of the command uses the format you chose in step 2.

 2. Stop the session by using `CONTROL+C`.